EconometricInstitute/feb22012-programming-website/data/sessions-and-support.md

 Moreover, additional help can be obtained by posting questions on the course `Canvas Discussion Board` page.

 ### Lecture videos
-There will not be a regular lecture for this course.
-Instead, every week has a series of videos that become available on Monday through Canvas.
-Most videos are around 10-20 minutes in length, and each video discusses a topic from that week.
-You are recommended to watch the videos on Monday, as they are intended to get you started with the material of the week, and provide some further depth.
+This course is organized with flipping the classroom.
+Every week has a series of videos that become available on Monday through Canvas, please watch them on Panopto before coming to the lecture.
+They are intended to get you started with the material of the week.
 After watching the videos, you should be well prepared to go through the material and practice exercises of the week.
+The lectures in the schedule are interactive Q&A sessions, where attendance is not mandatory.
+You can ask questions about the lecture of that week.

 ### Question Hours
 As asking questions is not possible during the lecture, there is a weekly question hour on to ask questions about the material.
 In the first week, there will be an additional question hour where you can ask questions about the setup of the course.
 The question hours last 45 minutes and take place via `Microsoft Teams`.
 You will automatically be added to the Teams page of this course, from where the question hour will be started.
 For installing and logging in to Teams, see the [manuals provided by the University](https://my.eur.nl/en/eur/ict-1/teams-chat-and-presence).